College of Business

 The College of Business is committed to providing professional opportunities outside the classroom where students can experience various aspects of the business world to strengthen their business skills and enhance their individual career readiness.

-Working with our banking partners, American Bank & Trust of the Cumberlands and Progressive Savings Bank, business students will observe and experience the inner workings of the banking industry from the executive viewpoint and observe how banks serve and support their communities.
+Working with our banking partner, American Bank & Trust of the Cumberlands, business students will observe and experience the inner workings of the banking industry from the executive viewpoint and observe how banks serve and support their communities.

 - Open to all business majors

 - Must be junior or senior at the time of application

 - Must plan to be an enrolled student during the Spring 2020 semester